ayushmjain/terraform-google-three-tier-web-app/tutorial.md

 ---
 **Automated deployment**

-Execute the below command if you want an automated deployment to happen without following the full tutorial.
+Execute the deloy.sh script if you want an automated deployment to happen without following the full tutorial.

-The step is optional and you can continue with the full tutorial if you want to understand the individual steps involved in the script.
+This step is optional and you can continue with the full tutorial if you want to understand the individual steps involved in the script.

 ```bash
 ./deploy.sh